Statistical-Computational Trade-offs in Tensor PCA and Related Problems via Communication Complexity: Statistical Inference and Computational Constraints

 \begin{definition}[Distributed estimation protocol with parameters $(\mach, \batch, \budget)$] A \emph{distributed estimation protocol} with parameters $(\mach,\batch,\budget)$ computes an estimator based on a dataset $\{\bm x_{i,j} \in \dataspace : i \in [\mach], \; j \in [\batch] \}$ of $\ssize = \mach \batch$ samples that are distributed across $\mach$ machines, with $\batch$ samples $\bm X_i = \{\bm x_{i,j} : j \in [\batch] \}$ per machine, after each machine writes at $\budget$ bits to a (public) blackboard.
 The execution of the protocol occurs in a sequence of $\mach \budget$ rounds; a single bit is written on the blackboard per round.
 In round $t$: (1) a machine $\ell_t \in [\mach]$ is chosen as a function of the current contents of the blackboard $\bm Y_{< t} = (Y_1, Y_2, \dotsc, Y_{t-1}) \in \{0,1\}^{t-1}$; then, (2) machine $\ell_t$ computes a Boolean function of the local dataset $\bm X_{\ell_t}$ stored on machine $\ell_{t}$, as well as the current contents of the blackboard $\bm Y_{<t}$; and finally, (3) the output $Y_t \in \{0,1\}$ of the function computed by machine $\ell_t$ is then written on the blackboard.
 Each machine is chosen in $\budget$ rounds.
 At the end of the $\mach \budget$ rounds, the estimator is computed as a function of the final contents of the blackboard $\bm Y \in \{0,1\}^{\mach \budget}$.
 A general template for a distributed estimation protocol is shown in Figure~\ref{fig: distributed-algorithm}. \end{definition}

-The connection between the memory bounded computational model and the distributed computational model is encapsulated Fact~\ref{fact:reduction}, below, due to \citet{shamir2014fundamental} and \citet{dagan2018detecting}.
-It is a consequence of a simple reduction that simulates a memory bounded estimation algorithm using a distributed estimation protocol: the machines take turns to simulate the algorithm's passes over the dataset, with one machine concluding its turn by writing the memory state on the blackboard so the next machine can continue the simulation.
+The connection between the memory bounded computational model and the distributed computational model is encapsulated in Fact~\ref{fact:reduction}, below, formalized by \citet{shamir2014fundamental} and \citet{dagan2018detecting}.
+It is a consequence of a simple reduction of \citet{alon1999space} that simulates a memory bounded estimation algorithm using a distributed estimation protocol: the machines take turns to simulate the algorithm's passes over the dataset, with one machine concluding its turn by writing the memory state on the blackboard so the next machine can continue the simulation.

-\begin{fact}[\citep{shamir2014fundamental,dagan2018detecting}] A memory bounded estimation algorithm with resource profile $(\ssize,\iters,\state)$ can be simulated using a distributed estimation protocol with parameters $(\ssize/\batch, \batch, \state \iters)$ for any $\batch \in \N$ such that $\ssize/\batch \in \N$. \end{fact}
+\begin{fact}[\citep{alon1999space,shamir2014fundamental,dagan2018detecting}] A memory bounded estimation algorithm with resource profile $(\ssize,\iters,\state)$ can be simulated using a distributed estimation protocol with parameters $(\ssize/\batch, \batch, \state \iters)$ for any $\batch \in \N$ such that $\ssize/\batch \in \N$. \end{fact}

 We rely on Fact~\ref{fact:reduction} to convert lower bounds for distributed estimation protocols to lower bounds for memory bounded estimation algorithms.
 Note that in the reduction, there is some flexibility in the choice of $\batch$, the number of samples per machine.
 In our use of Fact~\ref{fact:reduction}, we will set $\batch$ in a way that gives us the most interesting lower bounds for memory bounded algorithms.